realA10001986/Time-Circuits-Display/README.md

 For wirelessly connected props this option has no effect.
 Also see [here](#controlling-other-props).

+Note that time travels triggered by a rotary encoder or when GPS speed hits 88mph are always signalled without lead.
+The lead time is only appicable for time travels where the TCD controls the acceleration.

 ##### &#9654; Provide GPS speed for wireless props

 Many [BTTF-Network](#bttf-network-bttfn) clients can query the TCD for speed.
 "Speed" can come from various sources: GPS, [rotary encoder](#rotary-encoder), Remote Control.